Magneto-optical transport in type-II Weyl semimetals in the presence of orbital magnetic moment: Linear response of tilted WSMs

 for Type-I

 for Type-II \begin{widetext}

 \end{widetext}

 where $\sigma_1^{(B)}=\frac{e^3\tau B\mathit{v_F}}{(1-i\omega \tau)8\pi^2\hbar^2}$.
-From Eq.(\ref{Berry_linearB})-(\ref{orbital_B_typeII}) unlike the case of type-I WSM, there is Fermi energy dependence that is tied to the cutoff.
-The total linear-B contribution of two nodes having parallel tilt becomes zero as in the type-I case.
-But, for nodes having opposite tilt, as is usually the case, the total contribution is nonzero. \\
+From Eqs.(\ref{Berry_linearB})-(\ref{orbital_B_typeII}) unlike the case of type-I WSM, there is Fermi energy dependence that is tied to the cutoff.
+The total linear-B contribution of two nodes having parallel tilt becomes zero.
+But for nodes having opposite tilt as is usually the case, the total contribution is nonzero.
+The total conductivities are suppressed(enhanched) in type-I(II) Weyl semimetals.
+Their tilt and frequency dependence are shown in Fig.(\ref{cond_linearB_pll_zz_tilt}) to (\ref{cond_linearB_pll_xx_omg}). \\ \onecolumngrid\ \ \twocolumngrid\